jotson/115-game/README.md

 # HTML5 port

-This is an HTML5 port of the original [Lua/LÖVE 2D game](https://github.com/jotson/1gam-jan2013).
+This is an HTML5 port of the original [Lua/LÖVE 2D game](https://github.com/jotson/1gam-jan2013) which was created for One Game A Month in 2013.

+All of the sprite graphics and effects in the game are procedural.
+The spooky voice comes from the [Conet Numbers Stations project](http://archive.org/details/ird059).